Leverage demographic data to improve school fundraising outcomes

 Age and income may eliminate a handful of options from all the possible fundraising solutions before you, but adding in the Nielsen profiles can add a completely new layer that incorporates more qualitative interests grounded in quantitative data.

-If you’re trying to decide between pretzels rods, candy bars, or popcorn, go beyond price point and take Nielsen into consideration.
+If you’re trying to decide between a candy bar fundraiser and a popcorn fundraiser, go beyond price point and take Nielsen into consideration.
 Is the area particularly interested in health and wellness?
 Or maybe there are lots of suburban retail areas, making it a great fit for discount cards?

 While these profiles provide an extraordinarily helpful qualitative coloring of your possible fundraising participants, don’t stray too far from the facts.
 Hopefully, Nielsen is a supplement to the Census data.
 Use the personas to help make a more informed choice about your product, and then more so to create a long-term fundraising strategy to share impact and engage with your school’s supporters over time.